pjsg/littlefs/FUZZING.md

 ```

 This should still crash, but allows it to be run under a debugger.
 The print argument
 causes the test program to print out the sequence of operations being performed.
+Additionally
+it causes the contents of the virtual disk to be written out to /tmp/littlefs-disk.
+This
+can then be analyzed using scripts/readtree.py

 ## aflresults/